-- 1. Triggering event: - An individual has reason to believe that an explosive device is located on campus.
-Individual should contact MTC Security (738-7199) and note the exact location on campus of the device, and names and descriptions of anyone involved. - 2.
-MTC Security will: - Contact the Director of Operations. - Contact appropriate law-enforcement, medical, and fire officials. - If necessary, go to the scene to clear individuals from the area and establish a security perimeter. - Work with law enforcement to search the building. - Notify SLED/Bomb Squad if suspicious device is located.
-SLED becomes on-scene commander. - Determine with SLED officials when the building is safe to re-enter. - 3.
-Director of Operations will: - Notify Executive Council members. - Notify Director of Public Affairs. - If appropriate, establish the Critical Incident Command Center (CICC). - Notify Procurement Manager to facilitate emergency purchases as needed. - Act as on-scene commander unless relieved by law-enforcement.
-In absence of Director of Operations, MTC Chief of Security will be on-scene commander. - 4.
-Director of Public Affairs will: - Notify State Tech.
-Public Information Office. - Activate the news-media notification/communications plan. - Activate the internal notification/communications plan. - 5.
-Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved): - Proceed to the Critical Incident Command Center. - Assess critical incident and activate Critical Incident Response Team as appropriate. - Obtain background information on any students involved. - Make appropriate notifications to family members of students involved. - Advise the on-scene commander as needed. - Coordinate appropriate support for students/family members via Critical Incident Response Team members. - Implement discipline procedures as needed (AVP SDS). - 6.
-Director of Human Resources will (if employee involved): - Proceed to the Critical Incident Command Center. - Assess critical incident and activate Critical Incident Response Team as appropriate. - Obtain background information on any employees involved. - Make appropriate notifications to family members of employees involved. - Coordinate appropriate support for employees/family members via Critical Incident Response Team members. - Implement discipline procedures as needed.
+An individual has reason to believe that an explosive device is located on campus.
+Individual should contact MTC Security (738-7199) and note the exact location on campus of the device, and names and descriptions of anyone involved.

+- Contact the Director of Operations. - Contact appropriate law-enforcement, medical, and fire officials. - If necessary, go to the scene to clear individuals from the area and establish a security perimeter. - Work with law enforcement to search the building. - Notify SLED/Bomb Squad if suspicious device is located.
+SLED becomes on-scene commander. - Determine with SLED officials when the building is safe to re-enter.

+- Notify Executive Council members. - · Notify Director of Public Affairs. - If appropriate, establish the Critical Incident Command Center (CICC). - Notify Procurement Manager to facilitate emergency purchases as needed. - Act as on-scene commander unless relieved by law-enforcement.
+In absence of Director of Operations, MTC Chief of Security will be on-scene commander.

+- Notify State Tech.
+Public Information Office. - Activate the news-media notification/communications plan. - Activate the internal notification/communications plan.

+5. Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved):

+- Proceed to the Critical Incident Command Center. - Assess critical incident and activate Critical Incident Response Team as appropriate. - · Obtain background information on any students involved. - Make appropriate notifications to family members of students involved. - Advise the on-scene commander as needed. - Coordinate appropriate support for students/family members via Critical Incident Response Team members. - Implement discipline procedures as needed (AVP SDS).

+- Proceed to the Critical Incident Command Center. - Assess critical incident and activate Critical Incident Response Team as appropriate. - · Obtain background information on any employees involved. - Make appropriate notifications to family members of employees involved. - Coordinate appropriate support for employees/family members via Critical Incident Response Team members. - Implement discipline procedures as needed.